manehv/mac/wp-content/plugins/woocommerce/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.3.5 =
-2.1 is a major update.
-Test extensions and your theme prior to updating and ensure that you keep backups.
-[See our release post for more information](http://www.woothemes.com/?p=315625).
-Developers should catch up with [develop.woothemes.com](http://develop.woothemes.com/) to see what has been happening.
+2.3.0 is a major update so it is important that you make backups, test extensions and your theme prior to updating, and ensure extensions are 2.3 compatible.
+Developers should catch up with [develop.woothemes.com](http://develop.woothemes.com/) to see what has been happening in core.